-Group wants Georgia to extend I-75 truck-only lanes
+Group wants Georgia to consider I-75 truck-only lane extension

 December 30, 2020

-A group of stakeholders are asking Georgia to extend truck-only lanes currently in development to the northwest portion of the state.
+A group of stakeholders are asking Georgia to consider an extension of truck-only lanes currently in development to the northwest portion of the state.

 Recently, Thrive Regional Partnership, a group of stakeholders in 16 counties across Alabama, northwest Georgia and southeast Tennessee, submitted comments on the Georgia Department of Transportation’s Major Mobility Investment Program.
 Among many projects, the program establishes two truck-only lanes going northbound along Interstate 75 from the I-75/I-475 interchange in Monroe County ending near the SR 20 interchange in Henry County.

-Specifically, Thrive wants GDOT to extend the truck-only lanes to northwest Georgia.
+Specifically, Thrive wants GDOT to consider extending the truck-only lanes to northwest Georgia.
 Additionally, the group is requesting that the state look into “considering truck parking strategies to enhance safety for truck drivers and motorists.”

 “Safe and efficient freight movement is vital to economic growth, however, current conditions lead to congested freight corridors, bottlenecks, and limited truck parking,” Thrive said in a statement.
 “Trends suggest these concerns will only become more significant in the future.”